 Tsu has received numerous awards and distinctions for her interdisciplinary work.
 Honors include fellowships from the Harvard Society of Fellows, Alexander von Humboldt Foundation, Woodrow Wilson Foundation, Andrew W. Mellon Foundation, the Radcliffe Institute for Advanced Study (Harvard), the Center for Advanced Study in the Behavioral Sciences (Stanford), and the Institute for Advanced Study (Princeton).

-Tsu is also a Senior Research Fellow at the MacMillan Center for International and Area Studies, an executive member of the Whitney Humanities Center and the Humanities Program, as well as a faculty affiliate of WGSS (Women’s, Gender, and Sexuality Studies) and ER&M (Ethnicity, Race, and Migration).
+At Yale, Tsu is also a Senior Research Fellow at the MacMillan Center for International and Area Studies, a member of the Executive Committee of both the Whitney Humanities Center and the Humanities Program, as well as a faculty affiliate of WGSS (Women’s, Gender, and Sexuality Studies) and ER&M (Ethnicity, Race, and Migration).